alexxcoolx/alexxcoolx/README.md

 - 👋 Hi, I’m @alexxcoolx
 - 👀 I’m interested in robotics, coding and AI
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning Python, C++ and more
 - 💞️ I’m looking to collaborate on web developing project
 - 📫 How to reach me
 Phone: 7654136941